Understand invoices with reports

 -

 You can add more dimensions to further break down the invoice.
-Below is an example of the invoice issued to the bucket Engineering
+Below is an example of the invoice issued to assets in the bucket Dev

 .